Kate De Goldi.

 As a national reading role model, Te Awhi Rito New Zealand Reading Ambassador will build visibility and awareness of reading across all sectors in Aotearoa New Zealand, helping to create a nation of readers.

-Te Awhi Rito Reading Ambassador aims to do the following:
+Te Awhi Rito Reading Ambassador aims to:

 • Inspire, empower and mobilise powerful, positive reading experiences for children, young people, whānau, and communities in Aotearoa New Zealand.